 This setting only allows you to create one ISO recording, as opposed to four hi-resolution recordings.
 Choose which source you would like to record.

 You can specify a record location that is different from the default setting by checking Specify Recording Location.
 In addition, you can configure which timecode your prefer, recording bitrate, and whether to also record your source into the Media Bin (essential if you plan to use the Basic Replay function).

 Save your settings.
 When you are ready to start recording, click Record in the upper left corner of the Studio interface.
 You can find the .mp4 file in your specified record location.

 When you stream to any provider, Studio will by default save a backup .mp4 recording of your Program to your hard drive.
 You can change these settings by clicking on the gearwheel button in the upper right corner of the Studio interface.

-We recommend leaving Highest Quality Only selected, as this will recorded only the file of the highest selected bitrate when you configure your stream.
-If you choose All Qualities and select a multi-bitrate streaming quality, you system will record separate files of each quality, which can tax your CPU.
+We recommend leaving Highest Quality Only selected, as this will record only the file of the highest selected bitrate when you configure your stream.
+If you choose All Qualities and select a multi-bitrate streaming quality, your system will record separate files of each quality, which can tax your CPU.

 Unless you are also recording separately using the methods described above, we do not recommend disabling the local recording.

 By default, the MP4 Recording Location will be either the Videos folders on Windows or the Movies folder on macOS.
 You can click Browse to choose a different location, such as an external hard drive.